 Since I work for a private English academy, I don’t have any experience with Korvia directly.
 I only watched some of their helpful videos on teaching in Korea.
 Check out their YouTube channel for detailed information on teaching in South Korea.

 For private institutions, it’s relatively easy to get interviews.
 I have worked with a number of recruiters and was able to get between 10-15 job interviews and several job offers as a result.
 I can highly recommend Job Hunt Korea for their great service and knowledge on teaching ESL in Korea.

 I have to admit, the first few interviews for teaching jobs in Korea I had were pretty terrible.
 This was because I was not fully prepared and didn’t set up the greatest resumé and portfolio possible.
-If you do an interview and you get the job and even the contract sent to you immediately afterwards, there’s probably a catch – a big one.
+If you do an interview and you get the job and even the contract sent to you immediately afterward, there’s probably a catch – a big one.

 I was offered a few positions that turned out to be total scams.
 Not cool – and nothing you want to worry about.

 Therefore, in order to get the best job possible, you need to be the best candidate possible.
 This means to have an outstanding resume (with photo) and be prepared for the interview.
 I basically searched for possible questions online and came up with this list: